 Quite often, there is no “best” custody solution, rather there are many different ways to resolve the custody issue, all of which are likely to have a downside for at least one of those involved.
-Custody cases are stressful for all those involved, and can cost the parents financially and emotionally, and the children emotionally.
+Custody cases are stressful for all those involved and can cost the parents financially and emotionally, and the children emotionally.
 Mediated custody settlements are very popular, both with the judicial system as well as with parents.
-Unfortunately, there are many situations in a Florida custody case which can short-circuit mediation attempts.
+Unfortunately, there are many situations in a Florida custody case that can short-circuit mediation attempts.

-Couples who are absolutely unable to communicate with one another during the divorce, or those who have engaged in any type deception, manipulation or threatening behavior with one another, will usually be unable to successfully mediate custody of their children.
+Couples who are absolutely unable to communicate with one another during the divorce, or those who have engaged in any type of deception, manipulation, or threatening behavior with one another, will usually be unable to successfully mediate custody of their children.
 Although shared parental custody is certainly the goal, this may not be a realistic solution among high-conflict couples.

 Who Are High Conflict Couples?

 While “productive” communication between parents can result in problem resolution, turbulent communication between parents can quickly escalate into blame and anger, resulting in both parents digging in their heels even deeper regarding custody arrangements.
 Negative interactions between the parents tend to lead to even more negative interactions—a cycle that prevents the parents from calmly addressing the issues involved in custody and visitation.
 Soon, these high levels of conflict literally take on a life of their own, resulting in power struggles, coercion, and threats.
 Such destructive communication patterns between high-conflict couples make shared parental responsibilities doubtful in these situations, as it requires a high degree of parental cooperation.

 Request a Free Consultation

 Situations Which Can Add to the Problem of Custody Determination

 While some high-conflict custody cases can be eventually resolved, others are much less likely to reach resolution, and will likely require a judge’s intervention.
 Some of the most common reasons a custody determination can be elusive include: